lankef/quadcoil/docs/tutorial_inputs.rst

 Choosing the objective function(s)
 ----------------------------------

 QUADCOIL can perform single or multi-objective optimization.
-Objectives and constraints in QUADCOIL must be selected from the `list of available quantities <objective>`_ by entering their names as ``str``\s.
+Objectives and constraints in QUADCOIL must be selected from :ref:`available_quantities` by entering their names as ``str``\s.
 The quantity selected as objective(s) must have scalar output.

 Single-objective
 ~~~~~~~~~~~~~~~~